-The Woolf Institute's recently published Diversity in End of Life Care: A Handbook on Caring for Jewish, Christian and Muslim Patients will be officially launched at various UK locations in 2020.
-Check out the events listing below.
+The Woolf Institute's Diversity in End of Life Care: A Handbook on Caring for Jewish, Christian and Muslim Patients was published in November 2019.

 The Diversity of End of Life Care: A Handbook on Caring for Jewish, Christian and Muslim Patients has been written with the support of medical and religious experts.